Click on an image to view the slideshow.

 We then walked beneath the Bridge to see the construction and sturdy ‘stringers’ made of whole tree trunks, before seeing Turner Cottage (about 1856) and Baldwin’s Cottage (about 1856).

-The busses then took us to the old Tavern at Mundijong for lunch.
+The buses then took us to the old Tavern at Mundijong for lunch.
 Our last stop before driving back to Mandurah was to the replica of the Diamond Crossing, where the private timber tramway (railway built 1872) and the government railway (built in 1893) crossed, with precedence always given to the timber tramway.

 A great day was had by all and the weather was perfect.